Search published articles

 Abstract

-The present study aimed to compare the effectiveness of metacognitive therapy and time perspective therapy on self-efficacy for abstinence in individuals with substance dependence.
-The research method was quasi-experimental, including a pre-test, post-test, and a two-month follow-up.
-The statistical population of the study comprised all substance-dependent individuals attending addiction treatment centers in Kermanshah in 2024.
-Based on the inclusion and exclusion criteria, 60 eligible participants were selected through convenience sampling and randomly assigned to three groups of 20 (two experimental groups and one control group).
-The participants were assessed using the Substance Use Self-Efficacy Questionnaire (Bramson, 1999) at the pre-test, post-test, and follow-up stages.
-The data were analyzed using repeated measures ANOVA and Bonferroni post-hoc tests at a significance level of 0.05 with the help of SPSS-26 software.
-The results indicated that there were significant differences in self-efficacy for abstinence between the control group and both metacognitive therapy and time perspective therapy among substance-dependent individuals.
-Both metacognitive therapy and time perspective therapy led to increased self-efficacy for abstinence, and these positive effects remained stable during the follow-up period.
-Furthermore, metacognitive therapy is more effective than time perspective therapy in increasing self-efficacy for abstinence.
-Based on the results, it seems that although both therapies can be utilized to enhance self-efficacy for abstinence in these individuals, metacognitive therapy, due to its greater effectiveness, may have more practical implications for psychologists and psychiatrists.
+The present study aimed to compare the effectiveness of Metacognitive Therapy (MCT) and Time Perspective Therapy (TPT) self-Efficacy of quitting in individuals with substance dependence.
+This quasi-experimental research employed a pre-test, post-test, and two-month follow-up design.
+The statistical population included all individuals with substance dependence who referred to addiction treatment centers in Kermanshah in 2024.
+Based on inclusion and exclusion criteria, 60 eligible participants were selected through convenience sampling and randomly assigned to three groups (two experimental and one control), each consisting of 20 individuals.
+The Self-Efficacy of Quitting Scale (Bramson, 1999) was administered during the pre-test, post-test, and follow-up phases.
+Data were analyzed using repeated measures and Bonferroni post-hoc tests at a significance level of 0.05 via SPSS-26.
+The findings revealed a significant difference between the control group and both treatment groups regarding self-Efficacy of quitting.
+Both metacognitive therapy and time perspective therapy significantly increased self-Efficacy of quitting, and these effects remained stable during the follow-up phase.
+Furthermore, metacognitive therapy proved to be more effective than time perspective therapy in enhancing self-Efficacy of quitting.
+Based on these results, although both treatments can be used to improve self-Efficacy of quitting in individuals with substance dependence, metacognitive therapy may offer greater practical implications for psychologists and psychiatrists due to its superior effectiveness.

 Page 1 from 1